worldzhao/vue-nice-modal/README.zh-CN.md

 </template>

 <script setup>
-  import { Provider as NiceModalProvider } from '@gt/nice-modal-vue';
+  import { Provider as NiceModalProvider } from 'vue-nice-modal';
 </script>
 ```